Amaha / / / How to Stop Being Self-Critical: Breaking Free from Your Inner Critic

 Self-criticism isn't by itself bad or good.
 Some people think being hard on themselves will push them to excellence.
 In our competitive environment, from competitive exams to corporate ladders, we're taught that self-criticism equals ambition.

 Healthy self-evaluation helps you grow.
 Toxic unhindered self-criticism?
 That's just self-sabotage.
-When you're constantly putting yourself down, you're not motivating yourself - you're paralyzing yourself.
+When you're constantly putting yourself down, you're not motivating yourself - you're paralysing yourself.

 And ironically, the more critical you are, the more this stress response keeps firing.
 It becomes a vicious loop.
 In fact, MRI studies have shown that chronic self-criticism activates the anterior cingulate cortex and dorsolateral prefrontal cortex regions linked to error detection and punishment.

-When you practice self-compassion, other parts of the brain light up like the insula and oxytocin pathways associated with calm, connection, and healing.
+On the other hand, when you practice self-compassion, other parts of the brain light up like the insula and oxytocin pathways associated with calm, connection, and healing.
 Your body literally begins to heal when you start being kinder to yourself.
-So yeah, self-compassion isn't just feel-good fluff.
-It’s biological regulation.
-It’s science.
+Self-compassion isn't just feel-good fluff.
+It’s a biological regulation.

 Practical Steps to Stop Self-Criticism